-Choose File > Send > Document as E-mail.
-Writer opens the e-mail program specified in Tools > Options > Internet > E-mail.
-The document is attached.

-2) In your e-mail program, enter the recipient, subject, and any text you want to add, then send the e-mail.
+- 1) Choose File > Send > Document as E-mail.
+Writer opens your default email program.
+The document is attached. - 2) In your e-mail program, enter the recipient, subject, and any text you want to add, then send the e-mail.